-When you work with clay for the first time you will want to what to wear.
-You want to be properly dressed and comfortable and you don’t want to ruin your clothes.
+When you work with clay for the first time, you will want to know what to wear.
+You want to be properly dressed and comfortable, and you don’t want to ruin your clothes.
 Although many clays wash right out, the darker clays can stain.

 It’s best to wear old loose-fitting pants.
-If your pants are too tight it may be hard for you to bend over the wheel or your pants could go too low and your underpants start to show.
+If your pants are too tight, it may be hard for you to bend over the wheel, or your pants can be too low, and your underwear may start to show.
 You can even wear shorts.
 You may get clay on your legs, but that’s ok if you don’t mind.

 I would suggest using an apron because you are also working with water and the apron provides an extra layer of protection if you don’t want your clothes to get too wet or dirty.
 Aprons also have pockets to keep some of your tools for easy access.
-Split Leg Aprons or Potter’s Aprons seem to work the best.
-Clay dries on cotton aprons, and dust particles will release into the air while you are working.
-If you don’t wash your apron right after each use and you are concerned about your lungs your apron should be wipe-able, that is waterproof or made of fiber-like Nylon.
+I wear this Split Leg Apron or Potter’s Apron.
+It’s lightweight and works the best on the wheel.
+I wear other Aprons when I’m not throwing on the wheel.

 Wearing Long Nails

-You can have long nails, except they will get in the way and mess up your clay when throwing on the wheel.
-If you keep your long nails, you may be limited to slab building and miss out on the fun of throwing.
-It’s the same as playing the guitar or rock climbing you must use the tips of your fingers.
+You can have long nails, except they may get in the way and mess up your clay when throwing on the wheel.
+If you keep your nails long, there are ways to throw clay so you don’t miss out on the fun of throwing.
+It’s the same as playing the guitar or rock climbing, you must use the tips of your fingers.
 You can still have nice nails.
 However, it is a bit easier to mold clay when your nails are shorter.

 Wearing an old hat or a headscarf around your hair would work also.
-If you go with a headscarf that ties in the back, make sure the ends are not too long, they may hang down too far and get in your way.
-The fewer distractions, the better when you are learning to throw on the wheel.
+If you go with a headscarf that ties in the back, make sure the ends are not too long, they may hang down too far and get in your way as mine has.
+The fewer distractions, the better when you’re leaning over the wheel.